 - How to Clean Your Engineered Wood Floors

 - Tips for Maintaining Your Engineered Wood Flooring

 How to Clean Your Engineered Wood Floors

-It’s time to clean your floors in style, using safe methods that will leave you feeling way more relaxed while you clean.
+It’s time to clean your wood floors in style, using safe methods that will leave you feeling way more relaxed while you clean.
 Gather your supplies (and check the ones you should avoid).